peteroupc/peteroupc.github.io/random.md

 - Testing an RNG implementation for correctness[^3] or statistical quality.
 See my document on [**testing PRNGs**](https://peteroupc.github.io/randomtest.html).
 - Generating numbers with unequal probabilities; I discuss this topic in [**another document**](https://peteroupc.github.io/randomfunc.html).
 - Generators of low-discrepancy sequences (quasirandom sequences), such as Sobol sequences.
 They are not RNGs since the numbers they produce depend on prior results.

-- Applications for which the selection of RNGs is limited by regulatory requirements.
+> **Note**: For some applications, such as the gambling industry or the financial industry, the selection of RNGs may be limited by regulatory requirements.
+This document does not take precedence over such requirements.

 <a id=About_This_Document></a>
 ### About This Document